 Indeed, large companies can create talk triggers and implement them at scale, but smaller business can as well.

-Think about the car dealer who wanted to penetrate the NYC market.
+Think about the jeep dealer who wanted to penetrate the NYC market.
 Manhattan is dense and a pain to get to and out of.
-So this car dealer has a service where they pick up your car and bring it back to you.
+Jeep dealer St. Louis has a service where they pick up your jeep and bring it back to you.
 It makes the entire customer experience that much easier.
+There are also dealers from where you can buy a used jeep for you.

 While reading Jay’s book it got me thinking about my own talk trigger, which I didn’t think I had!
 My talk trigger is my energy (and a few other things).
 I was recently reading a post initiated by Joe Apfelbaum where he asked people what they most liked about Ramon Ray, ONE of the things that stood out was “energy” – this is a talk trigger.